GIMP: Layers, layer masks and channels

-An image being edited in GIMP can consist of many layers in a stack.
-The user manual suggests that "A good way to visualize a GIMP image is as a stack of transparencies," where in GIMP terminology, each level (analogous to a transparency) is called a layer.
+Gimp supports images with one or more layers.
+The user manual uses an analogy: "A good way to visualize a GIMP image is as a stack of transparencies".
 Each layer in an image is made up of several channels.
-In an RGB image, there are normally 3 or 4 channels, each consisting of a red, green and blue channel.
-Color sublayers look like slightly different gray images, but when put together they make a complete image.
-The fourth channel that may be part of a layer is the alpha channel (or layer mask).
-This channel measures opacity where a whole or part of an image can be completely visible, partially visible or invisible.
-Each layer has a layer mode that can be set to change the colors in the image.
+In an RGB image, there are 3 color channels red, green, and blue and the alpha channel.
+Color channels look like slightly different gray images, but when put together they make a complete image.
+The alpha channel measures opacity or how much of a layer is seen in the final composition.
+Layer modes can be applied to layers and perform a certain color operation on the layer.

-Text layers can be created using the text tool, allowing a user to write on an image.
-Text layers can be transformed in several ways, such as converting them to a path or selection.
+Text layers can be created using the text tool.
+Text layers allow a user to write on an image.
+Transformations can be performed on text layers, including changing them to a path or selection.

+GIMP has supported link layers since version 3.2.
+Link layers are layers linked to external image files.
+Changes made to linked external image will be reflected in the link layer.